ros2/design/articles/151_node_to_participant_mapping.md

 The goal of this proposal is to improve overall performance by avoiding the creation of one `Domain Participant` per `Node`.
 API changes will be avoided, if possible.

-### What is a participant mapped to?
+### Mapping of the `Participant` to a `ROS` entity

-There are two main alternatives:
+There are two main alternatives, besides the current mapping to a `Node`:
-- One participant per process.
+- Using one participant per process.
-- One participant per context.
+- Using one participant per context.

 The second approach allows more flexibility.
 Considering that by default there's only one context per process, it wouldn't affect the case where each node runs in its own process.
-And even in the case that multiple nodes are running in a single process it allows to group them into different context - ranging from a separate context for each node, over grouping a few nodes in the same context, to using a single context for all nodes.
+In the case where multiple nodes are running in a single process, we have different options for grouping them by - ranging from a separate context for each node, over grouping a few nodes in the same context, to using a single context for all nodes.

-### What is a Node now?

-There's no lightweight DDS equivalent of a ROS `Node`, so these must be implemented on top of it.
-A `Node` should be able to:
-- Create other entities as `Publishers`, `Subscriptions`, `Services` and `Clients`.
-  `Nodes` should own those entities, that is to say, those entity shouldn't outlive a `Node`.
-- List all its entities.

-For all the entities, it should be possible to get the `Node` that created them.
-Each `Participant` should store all the information needed about its nodes, and communicate it other `Participants`.
+In any of both options, a `Node` stops being a real middleware node, and starts being just a collection of `ROS` entities.

-### How `Node` information is communicated?
+### ROS specific discovery information

 #### Using a topic